gnosis/safe-react-e2e-tests/docs/coverage.md

 4. Types name and address for the safe
 5. Load Safe address with a QR code
 6. Invalid Safe address validation
+7. Address given is not a valid Safe address
-7. Enters the name of the 1st owner in the list
+8. Enters the name of the 1st owner in the list
-8. Checks in the 3rd step that the safe name and owner name are the ones set before
+9. Checks in the 3rd step that the safe name and owner name are the ones set before
-9. Loads the safe
+10. Loads the safe
-10. Opens the QR code for the safe on the sidebar and checks the safe name again
+11. Opens the QR code for the safe on the sidebar and checks the safe name again

 #### [address not found = ', address)
       expect(addressIncluded).toBeTruthy()